Master of Science in Nutrition and Human Performance

 • Exercise Physiology

-• Organic Chemistry II and Biochemistry are strongly recommended
+• Chemistry II is strongly recommended

-Please note: The prerequisite courses are subject to change
+Please note: The prerequisite courses are subject to change.

 Completion of Prerequisites